OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/known-limitations-behavior (1).md

   * Case 2:
     * If a work item has already been synchronized to the target system and its type is changed post \{% if "OpsHub Migrator for Microsoft Azure DevOps" === space.vars.SITENAME %\} migration \{% endif %\} \{% if "OpsHub Integration Manager" === space.vars.SITENAME %\} synchronization \{% endif %\}, a new entity is created in the target system with a new work item type. \{% if "OpsHub Integration Manager" === space.vars.SITENAME %\} In above example, if the integration is activated after step #3, then target will have Epic with R1, R2.
 Post step #5, a new Feature with R1, R2, R3 (except the work item Change), R4 will be created in target. \{% endif %\} \{% if "OpsHub Migrator for Microsoft Azure DevOps" === space.vars.SITENAME %\}

-6. To maintain correct relationships and references \[available among the source data] into target \[through migration], \{{SITENAME\}} migration follows a specific sequence in which the migration is undertaken.
+6. To maintain correct relationships and references \[available among the source data] into target \[through migration], <code class="expression">space.vars.SITENAME</code> migration follows a specific sequence in which the migration is undertaken.
 The below list will help understand this sequence.

     1. Meta Entities \[User, Group and Team, Area, Iteration]
     2. Work Item Entities \[Bug, User Story, Task, etc., Test Case, Shared Steps]